mike42/Auth/README.md

         <?php
         header('location: /account/');

-Now import the schema into phpmyadmin, from maintenance/schema/auth.sql.
+Now import the schema into phpmyadmin, from maintenance/schema/auth.sql, and the default data from maintenance/schema/data/defaults.sql

 Now cd /usr/share/auth.